From Implicit to Explicit: Enhancing Self-Recognition in Large Language Models: CoSur

 The target direction $\mathbf{d_{target}}$ is determined according to the value of $O(t)$:

 The hidden representation $\mathbf{h}$ is steered toward the target direction to obtain the edited representation $\mathbf{\tilde{h}}$, thereby facilitating the LLM to output the target token.

-where $\alpha$ represents editing strength hyperparameter.
+where $\alpha$ represents the editing strength hyperparameter.
 We also conduct experiments to examine the impact of the choice of $\alpha$ on the results, as detailed in section \ref{ab}.
-The complete algorithmic procedure is detailed in the Appendix D.
+The complete algorithmic procedure is detailed in Appendix \ref{app:algorithm}.